-Update: It’s impossible to keep up with what’s going on in Portland, even for those with boots on the ground, at the protests.
+Update: It’s impossible to keep up with what’s going on in Portland, even for those with boots on the ground at the protests.
 As soon as I published this piece everything changed, and continues to change daily.
-Wall of Moms became controversial because it didn’t include BLM, and transformed into something that puts Black leadership rightly at the forefront.
+Wall of Moms became controversial because it didn’t include Black Lives Matter; it transformed into something that rightly puts Black leadership at the forefront.
 Riot Ribs had to dissolve because of harassment from without and within.
 The Feds finally left, there’s discord between how protests should be carried out, but ultimately, we have some strong Black leadership, and protests continue to evolve.
 Portland Police need defunding, we’ll hopefully have a new mayor in November, and we’ll see.
-While I abhor the violence, it gets the attention and creates change, so there seems to be no other choice sometimes.
+While I abhor the violence, it gets the attention and creates change, so there sometimes seems to be no other choice.
 We’ll see.

-I live only 5 miles away from it all, and you’d never know what was happening if you didn’t tune in to the news.
+I live five miles away from it all, and you’d never know what was happening if you didn’t tune in to the news.
 Outside the tiny pocket of downtown Portland it’s peaceful, and quarantined life goes on.
 Even the protests themselves have been fairly peaceful.

 Then came the moms.
 First by the dozen, then hundreds, and now we’re back to thousands of people thronging together on the streets.
 Moms wearing yellow, holding large yellow peace symbols and sunflowers, sweatshirts tied firmly around their waists.
 Moms speaking up for the youth, magnifying Black lives and Black voices, and answering George Lloyd’s call for Mama.

 Moms carrying signs scolding as only a mother can, “Think about your sad choices. — Mom.”